DMOJ/docs/docs/problem_format/custom_checkers.md

 `**kwargs` is a dictionary containing

-- `submission_source`: the source code of the submission
+- `submission_source`: the source code of the submission.
-- `judge_input`: the judge's input
+- `judge_input`: the judge's input.
-- `point_value`: the point value of the test case
+- `point_value`: the point value of the test case.
-- `case_position`: the index of the test case
+- `case_position`: the index of the test case.
-- `batch`: the batched the test case belongs to
+- `batch`: the batched the test case belongs to.
-- `submission_language`: the language the submission was submitted in
+- `submission_language`: the language the submission was submitted in.
-- `binary_data`: a boolean, which is `True` if the data was not normalized to Linux line endings, and `False` otherwise
+- `binary_data`: a boolean, which is `True` if the data was not normalized to Linux line endings, and `False` otherwise.
-- `execution_time`: the runtime of the program, in seconds
+- `execution_time`: the runtime of the program, in seconds.
-- `problem_id`: the problem code
+- `problem_id`: the problem code.

 Additionally, if the `check` method has the flag `run_on_error` set, it will be run against the submission's output, even if it receives an IR/TLE/RTE/MLE verdict.
 The only built-in checker that has this flag set is the `linecount` checker.